 We’ve all had the painful experience of accidentally treading barefoot on a rock or small object.
-This often leads to deep bruising and inflammation on the fat pad of the heel or ball of the foot.
-Weight-bearing activities can also aggravate and intensify the pain – sometimes leaving you immobile.
+This often leads to deep bruising and inflammation on the fat pad of the heel or the ball of the foot.

-If you live with diabetes, you should never walk barefoot – especially if you have impaired circulation or neuropathy.
-Minor traumas that usually heal quickly can easily become infected and develop ulcers – and unnoticed problems can escalate quickly.
+If you have been diagnosed with diabetes, you should never walk barefoot – especially if you have impaired circulation or neuropathy that leaves you less able to detect injuries to the skin of your feet, as well as less likely to heal these injuries or fight infection.
+This means that minor problems that usually heal quickly can easily become infected and develop ulcers – and unnoticed problems can escalate quickly.

-Although walking barefoot is tempting, try to avoid doing so when going outside – and avoid entirely if you are diabetic.
+According to Diabetic Foot Australia, there are 12 diabetes-related amputations performed at Australian hospitals every day.
+Although walking with bare feet is tempting, try to avoid doing so when going outside – and avoid it entirely if you are diabetic.
 Even slipping on a pair of thongs beside the pool or to head to the beach goes a long way to protecting the soles of your feet from burns, cuts and diseases.

 Is it bad to wear shoes all the time?

 While it is best to always wear shoes while walking outside, walking barefoot around your home can allow your feet to rest.
-It is not bad to wear shoes most of the time so long as your shoes provide suitable support and are designed for orthopaedic health.
+It is not bad to wear shoes most of the time so long as your shoes provide suitable support and are designed to promote your foot health.